GistOnionWei/libercoin_dev/doc/zmq.md

-There are several possibilities that ZMQ notification can get lost during transmission depending on the communication type your are using. nixd appends an up-counting sequence number to each notification which allows listeners to detect lost notifications.
+There are several possibilities that ZMQ notification can get lost during transmission depending on the communication type your are using. libercoind appends an up-counting sequence number to each notification which allows listeners to detect lost notifications.